 - Get a balaclava with an extended snout and lots of air holes, like the Serius Combo Clava (worn in photo above), so that moist air from your breath vents up well beyond the outer surface of your Goggles and not up inside them.

-- Buy goggles with double lens.
+- Buy goggles with a double lens.
 These act like storm windows and help prevent fogging.

 - Get goggles that have a lot of vents along the top and bottom to release moisture that can fog and freeze on your lenses.

-- Make sure that your googles fit correctly over your face and form a good seal on your forehead and cheeks without any air gaps around the edges.
+- Make sure that your goggles fit correctly over your face and form a good seal on your forehead and cheeks without any air gaps around the edges.

 - If you wear glasses underneath your goggles, coat them with Cat Crap anti-fogger.
 Don’t do this to your goggles, which probably already have an anti-fog coating on the inside.
 Another alternative is heavily diluted Johnsons & Johnsons baby shampoo.

-- Carry a second pair of googles, just in case the first pair still fogs up!
-It’s probably worth it, if only to retrace your steps and get out of harm’s way.
+- Carry a second pair of goggles, just in case the first pair still fogs up!
+It’s probably worth it if only to retrace your steps and get out of harm’s way.